Train Smarter: Have a Plan by Mick Wall

 That said, even 3 times a week runners could still benefit from training at faster speeds, but certainly not all the time.
 It’s about getting the balance right and training at the right intensity on each run.
 Making each run count and serving a purpose.
 So you know when you walk out the door how today’s run is going to improve you.

-Note: See my ‘How to Build a Training Plan’ document for more detailed information on what vo2 max and lactate threshold mean and the science behind it all.
+Note: See my ‘How to Build a Training Plan’ page for more detailed information on what vo2 max and lactate threshold mean and the science behind it all.

 Mick’s Training Bungalow, Foundations and Training Fundamentals